 South Mountain College Information Sessions: Join us for an overview of this College of Arts and Sciences program designed to enhance student-driven learning.
 In South Mountain College, you don’t just take classes, you actively help design them.
 Students and faculty members select an overarching theme on which to focus and the options are endless from there.
 Students choose from one of the many majors available in the College of Arts and Sciences and CAS distribution requirements are fulfilled through SMC’s interdisciplinary study.
 The South Mountain College information sessions will be held on February 14, March 21, April 18, May 23 and June 20.
 Please use the Admissions Events Calendar to view more specific information.

-Interviews: Informal interviews with a representative from the Office of Admissions are available to high school juniors/rising high school seniors and are offered on a first-come, first-serve basis.
-Appointments are required and must be scheduled at least one day in advance by calling (610) 758-3100.
+Interviews: Informal interviews with a representative from the Office of Admissions are available to high school juniors/rising high school seniors.
+Appointments are required for interviews, which are scheduled on a first come, first served basis; to schedule one, please call Admissions at (610) 758-3100 at least 24 hours in advance.
 Interviews are designed for students who have specific questions they would like answered about Lehigh.
 All interviews are evaluative but not required for admission.
 If you cannot make it to campus, you may be able to interview with a Lehigh representative in a town near you.
 Check Lehigh in Your Area to see regional interview offerings.

 Meet with a Professor: We welcome you to meet with professors by contacting them before your visit.
 Please view the Programs and Majors page for department information and the proper contact information.
 You may also browse the Course Catalog for specific class descriptions.